samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 *(Weighted factor for grades = 3)*

 ## 1.1 Dataset Selection and Analytics Design
-- As a tenant, select a raw dataset suitable for streaming data analytics as a running scenario.
-- Explain the dataset and why it is suitable for streaming data analytics in your scenario.
-- Present at least two different analytics:
-  - **Streaming Analytics (tenantstreamapp):** Analyzes raw data from the tenant to produce silver data.
-  - **Batch Analytics (tenantbatchapp):** Using the workflow model, analyzes historical silver data outputted by the streaming analytics to produce gold data.
-- Explain:
-  - (i) The overall functionality of the streaming analytics.
-  - (ii) The overall functionality of the batch analytics.
-  - (iii) The data sink of the streaming analytics, as the data source for the batch analytics.
-  - (iv) When and how the batch analytics determines silver data as input.
-- *(1 point)*

 ### Dataset Selection and Suitability for Streaming Analytics